Astoria-ni/idcard-fuzzing/README.md

 Current list of files:

 `azure-modif.py`: Code linked to Microsoft Azure for making modifications.
-Currently has slightly lower-quality modifications than Tesseract/C++ code. (`azure-test2.py` locally)
+Currently has slightly lower-quality modifications than Tesseract/C++ code.
+TBD: improve modification (`azure-test2.py` locally)

 `levenhstein-test.py`: Computes average Levenhstein distance to assess similarity of output between two runs, in Python for use on Azure output.
 TBD: Use fuzzywuzzy (`levenhstein-test.py` locally)